ray-project/ray/doc/source/serve/managing-java-deployments.md

 # Managing Java Deployments

 Java is one of the mainstream programming languages for production services.
-Ray Serve natively supports Java API for creating, updating, and managing deployments.
+Ray Serve offers a native Java API for creating, updating, and managing deployments.
 You can create Ray Serve deployments using Java and call them via Python, or vice versa.

-This section helps you to:
+This section helps you:

-- create, query, update and configure Java deployments
+- create, query, update, and configure Java deployments
 - configure resources of your Java deployments
 - manage Python deployments using Java API